19h/caution.js/README.md

 </html>
 ```

 It's possible to not use the `caution` module at all, by listing all the modules you want individually.
-However, a neater approach is to initially just load the `caution` module, and enable automatic fetching.
+However, a neat approach is to initially just load the `caution` module, and enable automatic fetching:

 ```html
 <script id="init">